stac-utils/stactools/stactools_threedep/README.md

 ### API

-To create an item from USGS's FTP, use `stactools.threedep.stac.create_item`:
+To create an item from AWS, use `stactools.threedep.stac.create_item`:

 ```python
 from stactools.threedep import stac
 item = stac.create_item("1", "n41w106")
 ```

-You can also create an item directly from the href of a metadata XML file:
+You can also create an item directly from the href of a metadata XML file anyhwere:

 ```python
 from stactools.threedep import Metadata